gp-rank13/gp-selector/README.md

 ```
 /Users/Shared/Gig Performer/Extensions
 ```
-Mac users will also need to authorize the extension via System Preferences > Privacy & Security.
+Mac users will also need to authorize the extension via System Settings > Privacy & Security.
 Scroll down until you locate an entry that references the extension.
 Allow it to be loaded and then restart Gig Performer.

 Windows users will need to move the _GPSelector.dll_ file into this folder and then restart Gig Performer:
 ```